shahariaz/FlightsAndSearchService/README.md

 ## Project Setup

--clone the project on your local filesystem
+- clone the project on your local filesystem

--Execute `npm install` on the same path as of your root directory of the downloaded project -Create a `.env` file in the root directory and add the following environment variables -`PORT=3000`
+- Execute `npm install` on the same path as of your root directory of the downloaded project

+- Create a `.env` file in the root directory and add the following environment variables - `PORT=3000`

 -Inside the `src/config` folder create a new file `config.json` and the add the following piece of json

 ```